© Timo Mokkila

 – World management except Spain –

-He has worked with important conductors like Leif Segerstam, Okko Kamu, Esa-Pekka Salonen, Jukka-Pekka Saraste, Osmo Vänskä, Sakari Oramo, Susanna Mälkki, Hannu Lintu, John Storgårds, Mikko Franck and like Jesus Lopez-Cobos, Pinchas Steinberg, Michael Schønwandt, Friedemann Layer, Gianandrea Noseda, Carlo Rizzi, Asher Fish, Xian Zhang, Kristjan Järvi, Jac Van Steen, Jaap Van Zweden, Marc Albrecht, Sir Simon Rattle, Sir Mark Elder, Sir Colin Davis & Mariss Jansons.
+He has worked with many outstanding conductors, including Leif Segerstam, Okko Kamu, Esa-Pekka Salonen, Jukka-Pekka Saraste, Osmo Vänskä, Sakari Oramo, Susanna Mälkki, Hannu Lintu, John Storgårds, Mikko Franck, Jesús López-Cobos, Pinchas Steinberg, Michael Schønwandt, Friedemann Layer, Gianandrea Noseda, Carlo Rizzi, Asher Fisch, Xian Zhang, Kristjan Järvi, Jac van Steen, Jaap van Zweden, Marc Albrecht, Sir Simon Rattle, Sir Mark Elder, Sir Colin Davis, and Mariss Jansons.

-His recording of Sibelius’ Kullervo, under the baton of Leif Segerstam with the Helsinki Philharmonic Orchestra, was awarded the Diapason d’or in 2008.
+The recording of Sibelius’ Kullervo conducted by Leif Segerstam with the Helsinki Philharmonic Orchestra was awarded the Diapason d’Or in 2008.